This section contains everything you’ll need to know about accepting card payments with your SumUp Air.

 Standby mode VS Power off

-Your card reader will go into standby mode after some time without use.
-But don’t worry, it will stay connected to your phone in both instances.
-You can also power off your reader by holding down the power button for around 3 seconds.
+Your SumUp Air will go into standby mode after some time without use.
+But don’t worry, it will stay connected to your device.
+You can also power off your card reader by holding down the power button for around 3 seconds.